gitter-badger/hibbitts-design-org/pages/blog/2015-12-07-using-grav-as-a-simple-open-publishing-tool/post.md

 Here is a snapshot of the approach with the best results so far:

 * An instance of Grav running on a Web server, with the Admin Panel plugin installed and using the [Learn2](http://getgrav.org/downloads/themes) theme.
-The Learn2 theme has also been configured with the required GitHub repository URL information (see below).
+The Learn2 theme has also been configured with the required GitHub repository URL information (see below), although any Grav theme could also be customized to support this ability.
 With the Admin Panel installed, any required updates for Grav can be done easily online.

   ![Grav Admin Panel Dashboard](dashboard.png)
   _Figure 1.
 Grav Admin Panel Dashboard._